-The financial statements demonstrate SPT's sound stewardship of the public funds it controls and manages.
-The financial statements have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 which is based upon International Financial Reporting Standards (IFRS).
-Therefore the

-Code, which remains the authoritative accounting standard for local authorities (and related bodies) across the UK, is based upon internationally common accounting practices.
+The annual accounts demonstrate SPT's sound stewardship of the public funds it controls and manages.
+The annual accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 which is based upon International Financial Reporting Standards (IFRS).
+Therefore the Code, which remains the authoritative accounting standard for local authorities (and related bodies) across the UK, is based upon internationally common accounting practices.

-There remains an outstanding legislative matter relating to the preparation of the financial statements.
+There remains an outstanding legislative matter relating to the preparation of the annual accounts.
 A technical bulletin, issued by Audit Scotland, in June 2007 suggests that the Transport (Scotland) Act 2005 does not permit RTP's, including SPT, to generate a surplus or deficit on the general fund and hence to add to reserves.
 Reserves and fund balances are a critical tool in the financial plans of any organisation to ensure it is in a position to respond to unexpected events and circumstances.
 SPT is therefore relying on the former powers transferred under the Act to hold and utilise reserves.
 However, according to the technical bulletin and the opinion of Audit Scotland, SPT cannot contribute to reserves.
-SPT, having taken legal advice does not agree with the view suggested by Audit Scotland, given that the powers of SPTA and SPTE were transferred to SPT, but again in 2016/17 has prepared the financial statements in accordance with the position expressed by Audit Scotland.
+SPT, having taken legal advice does not agree with the view suggested by Audit Scotland, given that the powers of SPTA and SPTE were transferred to SPT, but again in 2016/17 has prepared the annual accounts in accordance with the position expressed by Audit Scotland.
 The view that SPT cannot add to reserves impacts on strategic financial planning and limits SPT's ability to plan and prepare for replacement and repair funds, which is considered to be best practice.
-SPT continues to press the Scotlish Government for the legislative change which is deemed necessary to resolve the issue as a matter of urgency.
+SPT continues to press the Scottish Government for the legislative change which is deemed necessary to resolve the issue as a matter of urgency.

-Pages 14 to 21 of the financial statements set out the accounting policies adopted by SPT in the preparation of the financial statements to ensure that the financial statements give a 'true and fair view' of SPT's financial position.
+Pages 16 to 23 of the annual accounts set out the accounting policies adopted by SPT in the preparation of the annual accounts to ensure that the annual accounts give a 'true and fair view' of SPT's financial position.